 The End-of-Life Vehicle Recycling Law was revised in February 2012, which newly designated lithium-ion batteries and nickel-metal hydride batteries as items for advance collection before dismantling.
 Mazda introduced, in cooperation with manufacturers, a system to collect lithium-ion batteries installed in new micro-minis(OEM vehicles) launched in October 2012.
 The Company also promotes proper disposal of capacitors for i-ELOOP installed in the new Atenza(Mazda6 overseas) launched in November 2012 for safety although capacitors are not designated for advance collection.

 - *1ART: Automobile shredder residue Recycling promotion Team

-- Based on the EC Directive, Mazda provides a dismantling manual to recycling contractors and has established a network to collect used vehicles from their final owners free of charge
+In Europe, based on the EU Directive, Mazda provides a dismantling manual to recycling contractors when introducing a new model and has established a network to collect used vehicles from their final owners free of charge.

 Mazda has been collaborating with industry partners on the recycling of rare earth metals from electric motors of end-of-life vehicles, for effective use of resources.